 * If your selected egg donor does not have any frozen donor eggs available to be shipped, you may need to choose another egg donor.

 How do I know if I am eligible for a replacement batch?

-A replacement cohort will be deemed eligible to ship after the IVF Clinic has provided Warming and Outcome Report, supporting documentation and confirmation of a normal semen analysis.
+A replacement cohort will be deemed eligible to ship after the IVF Clinic has provided a Warming and Outcome Report, supporting documentation, and confirmation of a normal semen analysis.
 A normal semen analysis must show > 1 million total progressively motile sperm.

 Typically, we add a few new donors each month who will be completing egg banking cycles.